Alejanpro/InitialFlutter/README.md

 }
 ```

 So what happens when you create a get request?
-First all the p
+First all the providers in the initial s